Why do you need website feedback?

 Can you imagine filling out a survey with question after question, after a solid 1 minute and you're still nowhere near completing the survey?
 It would be a truly terrible experience!

 Don’t make giving website feedback become a chore

-Collecting website feedback is supposed to be part of your website, while it might sound like a good idea to build your own 10 question feedback form for your website, it generally discourages your website visitors to giving you feedback.
+Collecting website feedback is supposed to be part of your website, while it might sound like a good idea to build your own 10-question feedback form for your website, it generally discourages your website visitors from giving you feedback.